parrt/msds501/notes/reading-code.md

 ## Identifying programming patterns in code

-Let's dig through some loop examples, trying to identify the high-level patterns or operations.
+Let's dig through some loop examples, trying to identify the high-level patterns and corresponding operations.
 The key elements to look for are the holes in the templates we studied.
 This usually means identifying the loop variable, the loop bounds, which data structure we're traversing, and the operation performed on the data elements.  **The goal is to reverse engineer the intentions of the code author.**

-**Exercise**: To get started, what pattern does the `sum` function above follow?
+**Exercise**: To get started, what is the operation corresponding to the code pattern in the `sum` function above?

 ```python
 sum = 0.0